adesandr/GliderThrow_Meter/docs/_build/html/_sources/hardware-design/index.rst.txt

 MPU6050
 =======

-The circuit for the MPU6050 is a typical application scheme.
+The circuit for the MPU6050 is a typical application scheme (see datasheet).
 SDA and SCL pins are connected to the pins 22 & 23 of the ESP-WROOM-32D.

 .. image:: /_static/mpu6050-design.png
    :align: center